ssardina-research/nugat-0.6.0/README.md

 Then, NuGAT was upgraded, in October 2015, to version 0.6.0 to work with this new NuSMV 2.6.0 as part of Lorenzo Dibenedetto Master's thesis, supervised by Sebastian Sardina and Nitin Yadav.

-This is the distribution for this
+This is such version.

 ### LOG OF MAJOR CHANGES ###